ale93p/namb/README.md

 We then abstract these characteristics in a set of parameters configurable by the user.

 #### Objectives
-Given these configurations, NAMB will __deterministically__ create a DSP application.
+Given these configurations, YAMB will __deterministically__ create a DSP application.
 The challenges the project overcome are:
 * **Ease-of-use**: the configuration given shall not be over-complicated, but give the minimum set of parameters that allows the best application definition flexibility.